Azathothas/Stars/README.md

 - [projectdiscovery/mapcidr](https://github.com/projectdiscovery/mapcidr) – Utility program to perform multiple operations for a given subnet/CIDR ranges.
 - [projectdiscovery/naabu](https://github.com/projectdiscovery/naabu) – A fast port scanner written in go with a focus on reliability and simplicity.
 Designed to be used in combination with other tools for attack surface discovery in bug bounties and pentests
 - [projectdiscovery/notify](https://github.com/projectdiscovery/notify) – Notify is a Go-based assistance package that enables you to stream the output of several tools (or read from a file) and publish it to a variety of supported platforms.
-- [projectdiscovery/nuclei](https://github.com/projectdiscovery/nuclei) – Fast and customizable vulnerability scanner based on simple YAML based DSL.
+- [projectdiscovery/nuclei](https://github.com/projectdiscovery/nuclei) – Nuclei is a fast, customizable vulnerability scanner powered by the global security community and built on a simple YAML-based DSL, enabling collaboration to tackle trending vulnerabilities on the internet.
+It helps you find vulnerabilities in your applications, APIs, networks, DNS, and cloud configurations.
 - [projectdiscovery/openrisk](https://github.com/projectdiscovery/openrisk) – openrisk is a tool that generates a risk score based on the results of a Nuclei scan.
 - [projectdiscovery/pdtm](https://github.com/projectdiscovery/pdtm) – ProjectDiscovery's Open Source Tool Manager
 - [projectdiscovery/proxify](https://github.com/projectdiscovery/proxify) – A versatile and portable proxy for capturing, manipulating, and replaying HTTP/HTTPS traffic on the go.